Winfried Nachtwei

-Winfried Nachtwei (born 15 April 1946 in Wulfen) is a German politician and former member of Alliance '90/The Greens in the Bundestag.
+Winfried Nachtwei (born 15 April 1946) is a German politician and former member of Alliance '90/The Greens in the Bundestag.
 He is an expert on the Afghanistan conflict and works as a peace and conflict consultant since leaving the Bundestag.
 His nickname is "Winni".

 Political career

 Nachtwei was a member of the Communist League of West Germany (Kommunistischer Bund Westdeutschland; KBW) in the 1970s.

 Nachtwei first became a member of the German Bundestag in the 1994 elections, representing the electoral district of Münster.
 Throughout his time in parliament, he was a member of the Defence Committee.

 In addition to his committee assignments, Nachtwei served as member of the Parliamentary Friendship Group for Relations with the SADC States; the Parliamentary Friendship Group for Relations with the Baltic States; and the German-Belarusian Parliamentary Friendship Group.

 Nachtwei did not run for office again in the 2009 elections.